When Retirement Decisions Connect, the Weight You Feel Starts To Make Sense

 This is where retirement stops feeling like a budgeting issue and starts feeling like a connected-planning issue.

 Spending a bit more early may be reasonable.
 If that higher spending also means larger withdrawals during a weak market, it can reduce flexibility later because early losses plus withdrawals are harder to recover from.
+That is the sequence-of-returns effect.
+[4]

 Keeping more cash may feel safer in the short run.
-If too much money stays in low‑growth areas for too long, it can raise the hurdle for preserving purchasing power over time.
-[6] And Social Security timing is not just a filing chore.
-Benefits are higher the longer you wait to apply, up to age 70.
+If too much money stays in low-growth areas for too long, it can raise the hurdle for preserving purchasing power over time.

-Financial Decisions Need to Fit Together.
+Dovetail Principle: Financial Decisions Need to Fit Together.

 Why a clearer map reduces weight